oliverdding/benchmarks-clickhouse-integration/README.md

 5. JSONCompactEachRow(good choice for streaming mode)
 6. RowBinary(good choice that combine the advantages of streaming ability and efficiency)

-So this project are arisen, meant to find out the best choice...
+So this project are arisen, meant to find out the **fastest choice**...

 ## Usage